laristra/cinch/README.md

 Cinch uses standard CMake install features.
-However, because Cinch depends on its own command-line tool (Cinch-Utils) to build its documentation, it must be installed in stages.
+However, because Cinch depends on its own command-line tool (Cinch-Utils) to build its documentation, it must be installed in the stages documented in this section.

 ## Install the Cinch-Utils Command-Line Tool